Extensions to Delphi

 (requiring the value to support IAssociation)…

-var v: Variant := Something;
+var v: Any := Something;

 Writeln(v.x); // TType.VarAs<IAssociation>(v)['x']

-operator for IAssociation and IReadOnlyVector objects…
+and IReadOnlyVector objects…

-var v: Variant := SomeAssociation;
+var v: Any := SomeAssociation;

 Writeln(v['y']); // TType.VarAs<IAssociation>(v)['y']

-var w: Variant := SomeList;
+var w: Any := SomeList;

 Writeln(w[2]); // TType.VarAs<IReadOnlyVector>(w)[2]